HP 264x Terminals

 Roman Character Set

 The Roman uppercase was the default set in the original HP 2640A.
-The lowercase could be added as an option, and became part of the base HP 2645A.
+The lowercase was an extra cost add-on option in the original 2640, but later was included in the standard HP 2645A.
 Most terminals are equipped with this set.
 It was distributed on two ROMs, 1816-0612 (uppercase) and 1816-0612 (lowercase):

-This set is usually found plugged on the DSPLY CNTL board in the terminal.
+This set is usually found plugged in the DSPLY CNTL board in the terminal.

 Math Character Set